Have you Been to These Top Secret Gardens in Melbourne?

-The Gardens are quite small, and criss-crossed with pram-friendly pathways (although some can be a bit steep) encouraging you to explore the rare and exotic plants underneath the incredible Mountain Ash trees.
+The Gardens are quite small and crisscrossed with pram-friendly pathways (although some can be a bit steep) encouraging you to explore the rare and exotic plants underneath the incredible Mountain Ash trees.

-Crabourne Botanic Gardens
+Cranbourne Botanic Gardens

-Head south-east and you'll find yourself in Cranbourne, home of the incredible Cranbourne Botanic Gardens.
+Head south-east, and you'll find yourself in Cranbourne, home of the incredible Cranbourne Botanic Gardens.

 Stop and have a picnic in the Woodland Picnic Area, or coffee and a snack at Boon Wurrung Cafe on site, where they use Australian native ingredients in their goodies.

 Canterbury Gardens are about as quaint and pretty as you can get.
-Incredible old trees, brightly-coloured flower borders, a bridge through weeping cherry trees, a rotunda with a view - it's a place that's stays true to its 1900 roots.
+Incredible old trees, brightly-coloured flower borders, a bridge through weeping cherry trees, a rotunda with a view - it's a place that stays true to its 1900 roots.
 Perfect for a genteel picnic or game of frisbee.